Today's History Trivia for October 29

 1877 Nathan Bedford Forrest b.
 1821 American Confederate cavalry commander.
 He is considered the greatest cavalry commander in American history.
 He also founded the Ku Klux Klan during the reconstruction period after the Civil War.

-1860 Joe Sweeney b.
+1860 Joel Sweeney b.
 1810 (Joel Walker Sweeney), Irishman, blackface minstrel performer, credited with popularizing the banjo.
 When he played it sounded like an entire band, earning him the title "Band Joe."
+He was the first documented white banjo player.